Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

 The evolution of the cavity emission maximum away from the initial excitation frequency reflects the changing resonance condition (i.e., excitation energy) for the nuclear--electronic subsystem.
 This behavior can be observed by tracking the center of the approximately periodic pulses in the two-dimensional map, as well as the oscillations of $\omega^\text{max}_k$, which indicates the frequency of the single mode with the largest cavity emission at each time step.
 Using these observables, we can distinguish trajectories where proton transfer does and does not occur.
 In Fig. \ref{fig:4panel_weak}A, the maximum cavity emission is predominantly centered around $\Delta E_{\text{S}_1}$.
 The resonance finally shifts to a slightly lower energy at around 9 -- 10 fs, indicating relaxation of the proton near the donor on the S$_1$ surface.
 For the ultrafast proton transfer in Fig. \ref{fig:4panel_weak}B, the shift to a lower resonant energy occurs much more dramatically and rapidly.
 This shift in the resonance is due to the proton evolution on the S$_1$ surface toward the acceptor, corresponding to a much lower instantaneous S$_0$ to S$_1$ transition energy (Fig. \ref{fig:ohba_pes}B).
+The observation that this shift toward lower-frequency cavity modes coincides with the proton transfer timescale and only occurs in the restricted S$_1$ geometry, where the proton readily transfers, is strong evidence that this shift is a signature of ESIPT rather than some other relaxation process.
 It is important to note that the new maximum in the cavity emission no longer coincides with the maximum light--matter coupling, which is peaked at $\Delta E_{\text{S}_1}$.
 Nevertheless, the intensity of the cavity emission, and therefore the magnitudes of the associated mode populations, increases dramatically after proton transfer occurs.
 This behavior indicates that the proton density has become more localized near the acceptor, corresponding to a narrower distribution of excitation energies that are now strongly resonant with the lower-energy cavity modes.

+After demonstrating that emission from a multimode nanocavity can passively report on ultrafast nuclear--electronic dynamics, we now explore the regime where the cavity actively modifies the dynamics.
+For this purpose, we use the same Gaussian spectral density but increase the total light--matter coupling per unit dipole by a factor of eight to $g_0/\mu_0=0.24$ V/nm, corresponding to a total semiclassical field strength of $\varepsilon_\text{tot}=8\times 10^{-3}$ a.u.
+(4 V/nm).
+To confirm that these parameters lead to strong light--matter coupling, we analyze the electronic power spectrum,